 To find this kind of information, you will have to do a driving records search.

 Have you ever needed to find criminal records?
 Was it a difficult process?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your story may help other people that are in the same situation.

 Tell Your Story

 For Federal crimes, the FBI has their list of the Ten Most Wanted Fugitives.
 In Hawaii County,The Sheriff’s Department has a list of most wanted criminals, too.